paulremo/NRPMHandbook/_sources/folderMeca/interactive_guide/rp_mechanical/07_structural_models_equations_mechanical.md

 The variable definitions are given in Table 10‑17 below.

-**Table 4.17**: Assumed probabilistic models for the simplified radiation degradation model.
+**Table 4.17: Assumed probabilistic models for the simplified radiation degradation model.**

 | **List of variables** | **Unit** | **Distribution** | **CoV range** |
 |-------------------|---------------------------|----------|------------------|